ajaxlinux1234/node-ffmpeg/README.md

 npm link
 ```

-This will make `down-rm-watermark` available on your PATH.
+This will make the CLI available on your PATH.

 ## Usage

+### 1) down-rm-watermark

 Download an mp4 from a URL into `input/down-rm-watermark/` with a millisecond timestamp filename, blur a patch at the bottom-right to cover watermark text, and output to `output/`: